synopia/NewAudio/README.md

 #### Get/SetSamples

 Operations to gain access to samples per channel in AudioSampleLoop.

+#### AudioSplitter

+Splits one incoming multichannel AudioSampleBuffer into several single channel buffers.

+#### AudioMixer

+To mix multiple AudioSampleBuffers into exactly one output Buffer, you can use the AudioMixer.
+Takes a Spread of AudioSampleBuffers (with any number of channels) and a Spread of Integers, to map input to output channels.

 #### FFT